nikolienka24/straln/README.md

 ----

 ### 3. Visual verification (`snap`)
 The `snap` module creates an IGV batch script based on a JSON configuration file.
-This allows you to generate high-resolution screenshots of all detected discrepancies automatically.
+This allows you to generate high-resolution screenshots of all provided discrepancies automatically.

 #### Arguments
 | Parameter | Short | Description | Default |